 5.Reverse current protection at night

-Overcharge and Deep discharge protection is implemented by the software.
+Overcharge and Deep discharge protection are implemented by the software.

 For selection guide of TVS diode click here